MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/New-ADReplicationSite.md

 ```

 ### -UniversalGroupCachingRefreshSite
-Specifies the name of a site.
-If universal group caching is enabled, the name of the site from which the cache is pulled.
+Specifies the name of a site from which the cache is pulled if universal group caching is enabled.

 ```yaml
 Type: ADReplicationSite